lcabaceira/alfresco-spring-loaded-test-aio/README.md

-IDE-Friendly Spring loaded  based RAD support for Alfresco
+IDE-Friendly Spring loaded  based RAD support for Alfresco All In One archetype

 Run this project with: